quat1024/redmill2/README.md

 but like, init is only dispatched after all mods received preinit, that sorta thing

+### how should it worke

+* RedmillBefore will prepare the FMLInjectionData and other stuff in the Loader, but stop short of actually initing the mods
+* When each mod initializes (thru Bastion) i will load the class and dispatch the oldskool construction event
+* After all mods have been constructed RedmillAfter will take care of the preinit/init/postinit/complete phase

 ## ?

 ~~jar metadata "pre" contains just strings. suitable for reading from a classfile or from a json file.  the non-pre versions are actually linked up to each other. this makes it much easier to, say, climb up a class hierarchy while resolving trueowners. still not sure if this is really needed..?~~ sure wasn't, i made it all strings